christinalizx/Python-Crawler-Tutorial/README.md

 HTTP stands for Hypertext Transfer Protocol.
 Note that normally we don't need to type http or https to access a website through our browser, but when it comes to writting a crawler, we have to include them at the front of the websites we want to access.

 ### HTML ###

+Note that CSS is a style sheet language used to shape the HTML elements that will be displayed in the browsers as a web-page.
+JavaScript is a lightweight, cross-platform, and interpreted scripting language.
+JavaScript can be used for Client-side developments as well as Server-side developments (https://www.geeksforgeeks.org/difference-between-css-and-javascript/).
+As our aim here is to write a crawler-program, these info will not be covered.

 ```text
 <!DOCTYPE HTML>
 <html>